Khrysys/fastinni/README.md

 cd fastinni
 ```

 In order to install Fastinni properly on your machine, you must have Python 3.10 or later, NPM 9, and PostgresQL 15 already installed on your machine.
-NPM versions may or may not work, but this project is tested on Python 3.11 and NPM 9.6.7.
+Other NPM and Postgres versions may or may not work, but this project is tested on Python 3.11 and NPM 9.6.7.

 After installing those, install Poetry: